maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 By contrast, our hypothetical "Studio Surround" premium tape format could reach 18000 Hz or higher, with a realistic signal-to-noise ratio of around 80 decibels.
 And with the benefit of discrete multichannel surround!

-The only drawback would be that a chrome tape would be single sided using this scheme.
-When you were done playing the album, you'd have to "be kind" and rewind it to the beginning to listen again.
+The only drawback would be that a chrome tape would be single-sided using this scheme.
+When you were done playing the album, you'd need to--in the vernacular of the time--"be kind and rewind" it to the beginning in order to listen again.
 If you flipped it over and played it, you'd hear the entire album in reverse.
 Which probably would have been a boon to heavy metal fans.

 This isn't such a big drawback.
 80's consumers were well accustomed to the "be kind, rewind" ritual with the ubiquitous VHS video tape.